pybites/pybites.github.io-source/content/immutable-types.md

 Slug: immutable-types
 Authors: Bob
 Illustration: ripple.jpg
 Summary: Knowing the difference between mutable and immutable types in Python is important.
-In this article I give you some practical examples and show you some of the advantages of using immutable types.
+In this article I will give you some practical examples of both and show you some of the advantages of using immutable types.
 We even look at JS / React / functional programming a bit towards the end.
 cover: images/featured/pb-article.png

-Have you ever wondered why there are mutable and immutable in Python?
+Have you ever wondered why there are mutable and immutable types in Python?

 Have you ever encountered this error in Python?